shoaibali-mobile/News_App/DATADOG.md

 - All Datadog tracking is configured to work automatically
 - No manual tracking code is present in this branch

-**Alternative Branch:**
-- A separate branch may exist for **Manual Instrumentation** approach
-- That branch would contain explicit tracking calls throughout the codebase
-- Check other branches if you want to see manual instrumentation examples

 ### What is Automated Instrumentation?